liketotallyakid/simple-one-file-textbook/README.md

 # simple-one-file-textbook
+## learn the programing language from one code file.

-my notes on programming languages summarized in one file
+these are my notes on programming languages summarized in one file